 No Co-pays (It’s Free!)

 Families who qualify for assistance will have the full cost of their child care covered.
 If this policy changes, families will be given at least three months’ notice.
-This policy—designed to make things easier on families during the COVID-19 pandemic and recovery—means now is the very best time to enroll in child care assistance.
+This policy—designed to make high quality early education and care affordable and accessible to every New Mexican family—means now is the very best time to enroll in child care assistance.
 The amount of money families can save by enrolling in assistance has never been higher than it is right now.

 Working from Home Counts

-Though you may have discovered this year that you can (sort of) do your job with a toddler on your lap, that multitasking makes it hard to do our best work or our best caregiving.
+Though you may have discovered through this pandemic that you can (sort of) do your job with a toddler on your lap, that multitasking makes it hard to do our best work or our best caregiving.
 Families working from home can qualify for free child care during work hours.
 Playing and talking with our kids is essential, but sometimes you just need to hear your Zoom call.

 More Students Can Qualify (Online and Grad School)

 Sure, you could start your online school day at 9 p.m. after the kids are finally asleep.
 But you might not have to.
 Child care assistance can pay for child care during the hours you need to study and attend your classes (online and in-person).
-And this year, New Mexico added graduate and post-graduate studies to the list of qualifying ways to be a student receiving assistance.
+And in 2021, New Mexico added graduate and post-graduate studies to the list of qualifying ways to be a student receiving assistance.